themarcolab/Stardrive-Shield/README.md

 It presents 3 low sides shunt resistors and 3 relative [INA240A2](https://www.ti.com/lit/ds/symlink/ina240.pdf?ts=1785176124311&ref_url=https%253A%252F%252Fwww.google.com%252F) current sense amplifiers.

 With **STARDRIVE SHIELD** you can implement from 6 step to FOC motor control algorithms.

+I designed it to be compatible with Nucleo-G474 and Nucleo-F446.
+Compatibility with other boards has to be verified.

 ### Electrical Characteristics
 + Inprut Voltage V<sub>in</sub> = 12 - 48 V